PROFILE

 along with forced collectivization in late

-1920s-1930s, brought about mass hunger and led
+1920s-1930s, brought about mass hunger and

-to unrest.
-Soviet rule, however, took hold, and
+rule, however, took hold, and a communist

-a communist apparatus steadily worked to fully
+apparatus steadily worked to fully integrate

-integrate Kazakhstan into the Soviet system.
+Kazakhstan into the Soviet system.
+Kazakhstan

-Kazakhstan experienced population inflows of
+experienced population inflows of thousands

-Union during the 1930s and later became home for
+during the 1930s and later became home for

 hundreds of thousands evacuated from the Second